pchemguy/ChatGPTExploratoryPrompting/README.md

 Memory context consists of several components:
 - **Temporary context** is derived from the contents of the current conversation and applies only to that specific interaction.
-  Using the prompt `Show me temporary context and explain how I can modify it` should display its current state along with instructions for modification.
+  Using the prompt `Show me the temporary context for this chat and explain how I can modify it` should display its current state along with instructions for modification.
 - **Persistent memory** is derived from the contents of all conversations and applies universally across interactions.
   As of this writing (December 2024), persistent memory must be enabled in `Settings -> Personalization -> Memory`.
 Its current status can be checked using the prompt `Is persistent memory on?`.
 If persistent memory is enabled, the prompt `Show me persistent memory and explain how I can modify it` will display its contents along with instructions for modification.
 The same `Memory` menu includes a "Manage" button, which allows you to remove items from persistent memory.
 Additionally, the tab provides access to a sub-popup for [custom instructions](https://help.openai.com/en/articles/8096356-custom-instructions-for-chatgpt), which are also part of the persistent memory.